U.S. Data on Police Shootings and Violence

 Interactions with law enforcement

-In one year, more than 50 million persons in the U.S. have contact with police during a traffic stop, street stop, arrest, traffic accident or resident initiated contact.
+In one year, nearly 50 million persons in the U.S. have contact with police during a traffic stop, street stop, arrest, traffic accident or resident initiated contact.

 Threat or use of force

-About 1 million of these civilians experience police threat of or use of force during these interactions.
+About 750,000 of these civilians experience police threat of or use of force during these interactions.

 Non-fatal hospitalizations

-Of the estimated 250,000 civilians injured each year by law enforcement, approximately 75,000 suffer a non-fatal injury requiring hospital treatment.
+An estimated 250,000 civilians are injured each year by law enforcement, approximately 80,000 suffer a non-fatal injury requiring hospital treatment.

 Racial disparities

-Black males comprise 6.1 percent of the total U.S. population but 24.9 percent of all persons killed by law enforcement.
+Black males comprise 6.1 percent of the total U.S. population but approximately 25 percent of all persons killed by law enforcement.